Mr R Griggs

 At least one Physics teacher is available every lunchtime to work individually with pupils on areas where they are having difficulties.

-There is an astronomy club with access to an observatory on the school field that can be booked up by external groups as well as being used by the rest of the school.
+There is an astronomy club with access to an observatory on the school field.

 Physics leads on to a very wide range of courses and careers.
 These include astrophysics, banking, computer programming, electronics, energy industries, engineering, geophysics, law, medical physics, meteorology, research, teaching, science journalism and the space industry to name but a few.